guidj/spotlight/README.md

 ##Annotation

-To execute the annotators with UIMA tools, one needs to configure a few variables regarding the location or descriptor files and other resources.
+To execute the annotators with UIMA tools, one needs to configure a few variables regarding the location of descriptor files and other resources.

-  - modelMEFilePath: location of the OpenNLP POS tag pack for English (EN)
+  - **modelMEFilePath**: location of the OpenNLP POS tag pack for English (EN)

-  - sentenceMEFilePath: location of the OpenNLP sentence identification pack for English (EN)
+  - **sentenceMEFilePath**: location of the OpenNLP sentence identification pack for English (EN)

  You can edit these variables in the [PersonDescriptor.xml](descriptors/PersonDescriptor.xml) file.